 Both the yellow and green sides of the earplugs included defects.
 These defects did not allow the devices to perform as promised.
 As such, many veterans suffered hearing loss and tinnitus, leading to a mass of 3M defective earplug lawsuits.

 WHAT WAS THE DEFECT IN THE 3M EARPLUGS?

 The 3M earplugs were crippled by several product defects that ultimately stripped the devices of their intended functionality, leading to a substantial spike in hearing loss for both veterans and active-duty military personnel.

 Both sides of the 3M earplug included defects, according to lawsuit filings.

-The manufacturer claimed that the yellow (open) end of the earplug holds a 0-decibel rating, which would indicate, not the total absence of sound, but rather the lowest-volume sound that is audible to a healthy human ear.
+The manufacturer claimed that the yellow (open) end of the earplug holds a 0-decibel rating, which would indicate not the total absence of sound, but rather the lowest-volume sound audible to a healthy human ear.

-The yellow end design was conceived to shield the soldier from irregularly occurring loud sounds, while still enabling them to hear spoken commands, approaching vehicles, and so on.
-However, as reported by Moldex in its complaint against 3M and Aearo Technologies, the manufacturer’s testing showed a rating of -2, a level that amplifies sound, much like a hearing aid does.
+The yellow end design was conceived to shield the soldier from irregularly occurring loud sounds while enabling them to hear spoken commands, approaching vehicles, etc. However, as reported by Moldex in its complaint against 3M and Aearo Technologies, the manufacturer’s testing showed a rating of -2, a level that amplifies sound, much like a hearing aid does.

 They reported the test results as showing a 0-decibel rating, conveniently in line with specifications sought by the government for its military earplugs.